 Moreover, every year, Pantone announces the color of the year, which inspires many artists to create tons of cool content.
 This year’s color is classic blue.

-To run great user generated content companies you need a smart plan.
-Publishing UGCs might save you time but it is important to put time aside for choosing the right content.
-You might think that Instagram managers just “regram” spontaneously, but it’s more than that!
+To run great user-generated content companies, you need a smart plan.
+Publishing UGCs might save you time, but it is important to choose the right content.
+You might think that Instagram managers “regram” spontaneously, but it’s more than that!

-In the following, we’re going to show you the essential steps to have a successful Instagram user generated content campaign.
+In the following, we will show you the essential steps to have a successful Instagram user-generated content campaign.

-A feed entirely based on UGC is especially popular among photography pages:
+A feed entirely based on UGC is viral among photography pages:

 See how this page manages to keep its aesthetic tone of colors while using photos of different photographers:

-If you receive a lot of high-quality user generate contents the best options for you are to either have a mix page or dedicate one page only t your UGCs.
+If you receive many high-quality users who generate content, the best options for you are to either have a mix page or dedicate one page only t your UGCs.
 Uber has dedicated one page only to UGC:

-You may ask “are reviews user generated content?”
+You may ask, “review user-generated content?”
 Yes!
 And one of the best ones.
 Many people tag the brand’s Instagram accounts when publishing a related photo or video.
 This type of UGC is the most common one.

-Sometimes, a happy or unhappy customer shares a post on Instagram and tells her or his followers about the experience of using that product or services.
+Sometimes, a happy or unhappy customer shares a post on Instagram and tells their followers about the experience of using that product or service.
 Product reviews can also appear in the form of comments.

 Creating giveaways and contests is time-consuming?
 No worries!
 We have a great suggestion for you: AiSchedul.

-With AiSchedul, which is a smart Instagram marketing platform, you can easily run and manage Instagram contests.
+With AiSchedul, a smart Instagram marketing platform, you can easily run and manage Instagram contests.
 Here is a video tutorial:

-When an influencer generates posts and stories for your Instagram as if they own the page, it’s a takeover.
-Instagram use this method a lot, especially during important events such as the Golden Globe.
+When an influencer generates posts and stories for your Instagram as if they own the page, Instagram uses this method a lot, especially during important events such as the Golden Globe.

-The next step to have a cool user generated content on Instagram is to define a unique hashtag for your posts.
+The next step to have cool user-generated content on Instagram is to define a unique hashtag for your posts.
 As an Instagrammer, you probably always search for popular hashtags, but in this case, it’s contrary.
-You need to come up with a unique hashtag that no other account use.
+It would help if you came up with a unique hashtag that no other account use.

 Then encourage people to use these hashtags and share their photos.
 You can use techniques such as running an Instagram contest or giveaway to make them more interested.

-Now that you told your followers about the ways they can share the content, it’s time to look them up on Instagram.
-They might use the hashtags you’ve introduced or simply tag you on their posts.
-But you may ask how do I manage user generated content?
+Now that you told your followers about sharing the content, it’s time to look them up on Instagram.
+They might use the hashtags you’ve introduced or tag you on their posts.
+But you may ask, how do I manage user-generated content?

-We understand your concerns; managing all the user generated content might turn to a nightmare.
+We understand your concerns; managing all the user-generated content might turn into a nightmare.
 From searching among hundreds of posts, finding the best of them, and then repost it.
 But luckily, we have a shortcut for you!

 Remember AiSchedul that we’ve talked about?
-Well, this amazing app has many features that help you to run and manage your UGC Instagram campaigns in the smoothest way possible.
+This amazing app has many features that help you run and manage your UGC Instagram campaigns in the smoothest way possible.
 Here’s a step-by-step of running a UGC campaign using AiSchedul:

 After signing for AiSchedul, under the tab “Posts & Scheduling,” you can see “Listening & Repost” in your dashboard.
-As you can see, there are four parts to this tab and each of them helps you to run a great Instagram user generated content.
+As you can see, there are four parts to this tab, and each of them helps you to run great Instagram user-generated content.